IanP96/comp3710_pattern_analysis_final_project/recognition/lob_timegan_Ian_Pinto_48006581/notes.md

   volume)
 - Slices are shuffled before training.
 Good for learning statistical patterns, not so much for long-term trends
-- Slice size of 24 could maybe be longer if I wanted the model to learn long-term patterns better
+- Slice size of 24 could maybe be longer if I wanted the model to learn long-term patterns better, however it significantly slowed down training
--